Marap59/ue-a-practices-guide/README.md

 |Load or Save settings' variables to a save slot|Conversion of a 2D struct to a custom text format|
 |In an arcade racing game, generate and equip to a player a PowerUp when hitting a Box|Given as input an object, verify and output if it is valid based on specific checks|

+## 3.3.
+Custom Events

+Given the highly versatile nature of Custom Events—and events in general—I do not assign them a fixed role within my programming methodology.
+Excluding common events such as `Tick` and `BeginPlay`, or precompiled ones associated with specific classes, such as `BeginOverlap` for collision components, I will mainly use Custom Events when I need to handle logic containing latent nodes or when it is necessary to implement binding logic.\
+It is important to note that events offer many more possibilities than those mentioned here, but exploring them in detail goes beyond the scope of this guide.